MIPI Security Framework

 The MIPI Security Framework is a key component of MIPI Automotive SerDes Solutions (MASS), an end-to-end, full stack of connectivity solutions for the growing number of cameras, sensors and displays that enable automotive applications.
 The initial release of security specifications complement the MASS image sensor "stack" by adding security into both the Camera Service Extensions layer and Command and Control Interface.

-The security framework consists of the following specifications:
+The initial release of the security framework consists of the following specifications:

-- MIPI Security v1.0 — Baseline specification defines a system security management suite (based on the DMTF SPDM standard) and data service protocols to authenticate and establish secure sessions between system components and manage security contexts.
+• MIPI Security v1.0 — Baseline specification defines a system security management suite using the DMTF (Distributed Management Task Force) SPDM (Security Protocol and Data Model) architecture to authenticate and establish secure sessions between system components and manage security such as those provided by CSE and CCISE.

-- MIPI Camera Service Extensions (MIPI CSE) v2.0 — Adds security service extensions to apply data integrity protection and optional encryption to CSI-2 data.
+• MIPI Camera Service Extensions (MIPI CSE) v2.0 — Adds security service extensions to apply data integrity protection and optional encryption to CSI-2 data.
+This is in addition to the functional safety services provided in CSE v1.0.

-- MIPI Security Profiles v1.0 — Defines a set of common security profiles to enable interoperability.
+• MIPI Security Profiles v1.0 — Defines a set of common security profiles to enable interoperability, including profiling SPDM authentication mechanisms used in the MIPI Security specification.

 It should be noted that the security services defined within these new security specifications are fully complementary to the functional safety services already provided within MASS.